-State Fair Entries - 2 entries from 50375 and 2 entries from 50376.
+State Fair Entries - 2 entries total from 50375 and 50376.
 All classes are premium eligible.

 Choose one of the following classes based on your interest and skill level.
-Each Exhibitor must complete all three sections of Quads Away Curriculum and display (or upload) a completed Mission Logbook.
+Each exhibitor must complete the first 2 sections, and at least 3 Real World Missions in the Quads Away Curriculum and display a completed Mission Logbook.